 Thus enters The Miraculous Muffin.

 Muffins are quick and easy to make and freeze perfectly in gallon freezer bags.
-Plus you can stuff them full of whole grains and your kids won’t be the wiser.
+Plus you can stuff them full of whole grains and your kids will have no clue.

-You can then just pop them out of the freezer, one-by-one and stick ‘em in the microwave for 30 seconds.
+Then, you can then just pop them out of the freezer as needed, and stick ‘em in the microwave for 30 seconds.
 And BOOM, you’ve got an instant breakfast or snack.

 If you’ve ever been seduced by the convenience of an Eggo waffle, then you’ll want to try this out.
 It’s infinitely cheaper and a waaaay healthier option.